-Understanding DPD: Days Past Due
+Understanding DPD in Finance: Days Past Due

 Before delving into the significance of DPD in delinquency analysis, it’s crucial to understand what DPD represents.
 It is a measure that quantifies the number of days a borrower has exceeded the due date for their payment.